schism-dev/schism/docs/getting-started/running-model.md

 `out2d_*.nc`.
 Each vector output is splitted into X,Y components, e.g. `horizontalVel[X,Y]_*.nc`.
 The output `zCoordinates_*.nc` is needed for VisIT.
 Efficient asynchronous message passing is done inside the code for I/O that minimizes latency.

-    Users must specify # of scribes on cmd line as `mpirun -np NPROC pschism nscribe`; the specified number can be >= min required as in `param.nml` and explained above.
+    Users must specify # of scribes on cmd line as

+`mpirun -np NPROC pschism nscribe`

+ the specified number can be >= min required as in `param.nml` and explained above.
 If not you'll get an error.
 If you specify more than needed, you waste some cores but otherwise fine.